 Are used and leased cars covered under lemon laws?

 In other states, the lemon laws only specifically apply to new cars.
-However, it’s important to note that often, used vehicles are sold while under the manufacturer’s warranty and/or a dealer’s warranty.
-In this case, you will still be protected and may qualify under the lemon laws.
-On the other hand, cars purchased from individual sellers, or private party sellers, rather than a dealer may not be protected under lemon laws, especially if the car was sold “as is.”
+However, it’s important to note that often, used vehicles are sold under a manufacturer’s warranty and/or a dealer’s warranty.
+In this case, you could still be protected and may qualify under the lemon laws.
+On the other hand, cars purchased from individual sellers, or private party sellers, may not be protected under lemon laws, especially if the car was sold “as is.”

 What is a lemon law buyback?